abishekatp/notes/QC/105_SS_Quantum_Information.md

 $$ U = \frac{1}{2} \begin{pmatrix} 1 & 1 & 1 & 1 \\ 1 & i & -1 & -i \\ 1 & -1 & 1 & -1 \\ 1 & -i & -1 & i \end{pmatrix}$$

+* **Why?**: The way we are going to represent multiple systems will require us to have a state vector which represents more than two possible states for the combined system(combination of single systems which we have studied in this lesson).
+That why I have shown here the way we can represent quantum vector with more than two classical states.